jamiemcstay/Project-1/README.md

 ## Scope

 - The website should contain a navigation menu, main content areas on each page and a footer.
-- It should contain an area that promotes new music.
+- It should contain a section that promotes new music.
 - There should be some imagery of the band on the website.
 - There should be information on the website about touring schedule.
 - Visitors should be able to listen to the bands music.